-Specialized "detachments" and community engagement are at the core of our strategy.
+Specialized "detachments" are units mobilized to target specific areas that Veterans struggle with.
+Community engagement is at the core of our strategy.
 Tackling the issue of Veteran suicide is no easy feat and we here at Veterans Gaming & Mental Health Mission are actively doing the work it takes to alleviate our Veterans' mental health.

 There is hope and healing.
 Peace is possible.
 Let us show you how.